aghoshpro/myProjects/DataScience/P1-WineTestingBlog/README.md

  - What words are most used when talking about wine?

 I want to explore the data and communicate my findings via a blog post on Medium in what is hopefully an engaging post which gives the reader insight into the questions posed.

+## Library Installations
+ - NumPy
+ - Pandas
+ - Seaborn
+ - Matplotlib
+ - Wordcloud
+ - Pillow

+No additional installations beyond the Anaconda distribution of Python and Jupyter notebooks.

 ## Blog Post
 The main findings of the code can be found at [Medium Blog](https://medium.com/@aghoshpro/sip-script-a-data-driven-journey-through-the-world-of-wine-d9d05d6dcf4e)